nodejs/node/test/common/README.md

 ### Class: WPTRunner

-A driver class for running WPT with the WPT harness in a vm.
+A driver class for running WPT with the WPT harness in a worker thread.

 See [the WPT tests README][] for details.